Youlina3/FNC-1-Challenge/README.md

 # FNC-1 Challenge
-## This is my indivudual NLP course (MSCI641,the University of Waterloo) project.
+## This is my indivudual NLP course project (MSCI641,the University of Waterloo).
 Course Page: https://uwaterloo.ca/graduate-studies-academic-calendar/node/7481

 Project Introduction:
 The Project description has been adapted from the description on the FNC-1 website (http://www.fakenewschallenge.org).